 APR

 An annual percentage rate (APR) is a yearly interest rate that includes the extra fees and costs that you must pay to borrow money.
-This APR will reflect what you actually have to pay over the term of the loan, and itâs higher than your interest rate.
+This APR will reflect what you actually have to pay over the term of the loan, and itâs higher than the AIR.
 The rate is calculated by taking the average compound interest rate over the term of the loan.

 You have the right to change your mind and cancel the high-cost credit agreement before the end of the next business day.
 You would still need to pay back the money you borrowed but there should be no additional charges for cancelling the agreement.